You can manage the following for hosted scene layers:

 - Open the item details for the scene layer, click the Settings tab, and scroll down to the Scene Layer Settings section.

 - Click Manage Cache.

-- Choose what you want to rebuild.
+- Choose what to rebuild.

 - To rebuild the entire hosted scene layer, choose Full cache.
 This will pick up schema changes on all layers.

 - To only rebuild geometry and nonspatial attribute changes for specific layers in the hosted scene layer, choose Selected layers.
 This will pick up geometry and attribute changes on the selected layers.
 You'll choose the layers in the next step.